 Is sunscreen responsible for breakouts?
 And if so how can we avoid it?
 Avoid vegetable oils such as jojoba and sesame oils in sunscreens as these can clog pores and cause breakouts.

 What innovations will we start to see in sun protection?
 I call RATIONALE’s B3-T and Beautiful Skin Sunscreens of the Future.
 Their Superfluid, lightweight texture offers complete Solar Constant protection, immune protection and hydration.
 We’re also working on a new innovation in suncare that will also be a game changer….
 Where do you hope we will be in the next 20 years when it comes to sun protection?
 Australians now lead the world in terms of sun awareness and protection.
 Twenty years from now, everyone will apply immune boosting antioxidants to protect their skin, and use DNA repair enzymes to repair sun damage at night as a daily “vaccination” against sun damage.

 And the final word on Vitamin D deficiency from Dermatologist Dr Belinda Welsh: “Over the last few years the Vitamin D debate has led to confusion when it comes to balancing sun protection and the need for Vitamin D. We can confidently say in Australia… when the UV index is often 3 or above, most adults produce sufficient Vitamin D as a result of normal day to day outdoor activity.
 And generally, sunscreen use should not put people at risk of Vitamin D deficiency."

-Sunscreen: it's a non-negotiable.
-This face hero will give you glowing, hydrated skin whilst simultaneously protecting you from the entire Solar Constant with SPF50+.
+SPF: it's a non-negotiable.
+These face heroes will give you glowing, hydrated skin whilst simultaneously protecting skin from the entire Solar Constant.